ThreatConnect-Inc/threatconnect-developer-docs/getting_started.rst

    app <../javascript_sdk/#example-javascript-app>`__

-Libraries in other languages are available for interfacing with the API, but are *not officially supported*:
+Libraries in other languages are available for interfacing with the API, but are *not officially supported:*

 -  `Powershell <https://github.com/davidhowell-tx/PS-ThreatConnectV2API>`__